 Try a Tippet Ring- A while back, I did a quick review of RIO's tippet rings here.
 Tippet rings allow you to do things like add a dropper fly or, better yet, prolong the life of your leader.
 As you change flies, the tippet length gets progressively shorter and shorter to the point where a new section will have to be tied on.
 Each time you have to retie a new connection knot from the main leader to the new tippet piece, the main leader length shrinks a bit as well.
 No matter if you're using a knotless tapered leader or one you made entirely, adding a tippet ring to the end of a leader can help.
 With a ring in place, you simply tie the additional tippet material to it.
 When the tippet becomes too short or you just want to switch to a longer/lighter tippet piece, just clip it off and tie the new tippet piece back onto the ring while keeping the rest of the leader untouched.

 Sometimes It Ain't That Serious- If you fish streamers a ton like I do, leaders can be much simpler and often much shorter than average.
-For example, when streamer fishing in a river with a sink-tip line, anglers often use a very short leader as it helps the line pull the fly down fast and affords you better control of the fly.
-As an added bonus, a short leader turns over easily so there's no worry about using a tapered system.
+For example, when streamer fishing in a river with a sink-tip line, anglers often use a very short leader as it helps the line pull the fly down fast and affords you better casting accuracy and control of the fly.
+As an added bonus, a short leader turns over easily so there's less worry about using a tapered system.

-When I say short, just a single 3 or 4 foot piece of line might be all you need for quickly stripping large streamers through river pools and runs.
+When I say short, sink-tip/sinking line leaders are often just 3 or 4 feet long and can even be made from just one single piece of line!
 When streamer fishing in a brisk current, fish concentrate on that meaty fly zipping by without scrutinizing the leader setup, plus the end of a sink-tip line is usually very dull in color for stealth.
-With that said, I do use longer streamer leaders with sinking lines, too.
-Examples of when I'd go this route would be when fishing very clear water in saltwater or a lake, or if I don't need the fly to sink extremely fast.
+With that said, I do use much longer leaders with full-sinking lines, too.
+One example of when I'd go this route would be when fishing very clear water in saltwater or a lake and I don't need the fly to sink rapidly.

-For me, these longer leaders would be a more typical length of about 7 feet up to 9 or 10 feet and consist of just two or at most three pieces of line (I usually tie my own).
-You'll also want to employ longer leaders when streamer fishing with a floating line.
-This will allow the fly to sink on its own more effectively, especially with the more tippet you use since it's the thinnest part of the leader system.
-The heads of floating lines are typically more visible as well, so the longer leader gives you better separation between fly line and fly.
+For me, these longer leaders would be a more typical length of about 7 feet up to 9 or 10+ feet and consist of 2–4 pieces of line (I usually tie my own) that gradually step down in diameters.
+You'll also want to use longer tapered leaders when streamer fishing with a floating line.
+This will allow the fly to sink on its own more effectively and give more separation between the (usually) bright floating line and the fly.

 There's so many variables involved that there's no one-size-fits-all for leaders.
 One angler may set theirs up one way, yet another angler has a different preferred method.
 Casting ability, line style, wind, fly size, and how you're fishing must all be factored in.
 Leader setups can seem unnecessarily confusing, but a simple approach often works just fine.
-If it all seems particularly daunting, have a local fly shop help you get started, then as you gain experience you'll quickly get a handle on what works works for you!
+If it all seems particularly daunting, have a local fly shop help you dial-in the perfect setup for exactly what you're doing, then as you gain experience you'll quickly get a handle on what works for you!